garrardkitchen/akka-clustering/README.rst

 PoC abstract
 ============

-I want to test the exchange of messages between distributed nodes where the actor being requests is not part of a shared namespace.
+I want to test the exchange of messages between distributed nodes where the actor being requested is not part of a shared namespace.
 Why is this so important?
-Let's take the following scenario.
+Let's take the following scenario:

     I have a product, currently being broken down into microservices.
-I have a one web app that needs to talk to another, .
-This is straight forward enough if the actors are accessible via a share namespace.
+I have a one web app that needs to talk to another.
+This is straight forward enough when the actors are accessible via a share namespace.
-What if one of these actors, the receiver for instance, uses an esoteric implementation that cannot be shared across applications because it is particular to that web app?
-This is what this tests; calling out to an actor, on 1 or more nodes in the cluster, that only exists on those nodes.
+    However, what if one of these actors, the receiver for instance, uses an esoteric implementation that cannot be shared across mutliple applications because it is particular to that one web app?
+This is what this tests; calling out to an actor, on 1 or more nodes in the cluster, that only exists on those nodes and nowhere else.

 Nodes